Project · Architecture Note · 2025–2026

 As pipeline depth increases, the model's attention to early-step constraints degrades.
 Column names introduced in step one are misreferenced in step four.
 Schema assumptions made at ingestion are silently violated at persistence.
 Prompting more carefully helps at shallow depth but does not eliminate the degradation curve.

-The compiled system eliminates both by construction.
+The compiled path removes both by construction.
 Output length instability does not affect plan structure because the JSON schema is fixed.
 Prompt underspecification is contained because the validator catches structural mismatches before execution.

 // scope